franciscoj/dotfiles/README.md

 * [Mislav Marohnić](http://github.com/mislav/dotfile)
 * [Martin Grenfell vimfiles](http://github.com/scrooloose/vimfile)
 * [carlhuda's janus](https://github.com/carlhuda/janus) (Check it out... the only way to describe it is AWESOME!!)
+* [Derek Wyatt](http://www.derekwyatt.org) Have a look at its VIM screencasts, it rocks.
 * and some others that I will include when I remember :)

 ## What it does?